Three women — one fictional and two real — made Hollywood sit up and take notice the weekend of June 2.

 As Wonder Woman, Gadot battles against the forces of evil in World War I. Directing Gadot, Jenkins told the New York Times, “was one of the luckiest things that ever happened to me, because Gal Gadot is so magical and wonderful.
 They found the best person in the universe.”

 In October 2016, the United Nations named Wonder Woman as an honorary U.N. ambassador for the empowerment of women and girls.
 Speaking for her alter ego at the event, Gadot — who served two years in the Israeli military — said, “Wonder Woman is a fighter, better than most.
-But it’s what she fights for that is important.
-It’s her vision of a future of peace and acceptance that makes her the right ambassador for everyone.”
+But it’s what she fights for that is important. … her vision of a future of peace and acceptance.”

 Wonder Woman has not just left its mark on the box office.
 It has also sparked a new collection of jewelry by Salvadoran designer Lula Mena.